 Despite [his] lifelong connections with the Church of England - connections much firmer and more numerous than most Victorian authors who lost their belief - 'Hardy repeatedly articulated both his conviction that the Cause of Things must be unconscious, "neither moral or immoral, but unmoral", and his hope that this Unconscious Will was evolving into consciousness would ultimately become sympathetic'.
-Nonetheless, Dalziel argues that however far
+Nonetheless, Dalziel argues that however far Hardy moved from his evangelical sermon of 1858, its three main points remain the 'central preoccupations' of his life: the emphasis 'on the law as curse, on suffering, and on the saving force of love'.
+She therefore argues that Hardy the atheist remained 'profoundly Christian' in many ways.

-&lt;sup>11 Tomalin p369.
+11 Tomalin p369.